colinbatchelor/gdbank/readme.md

 * `fix_whitespace.py` adds `SpaceAfter=No` to the relevant parts of the tree.
 * `fix_conversations.py` removes the tokens indicating the speaker and adds a `# speaker =` line to the preamble for each tree.

-The current treebank file in the dev branch of UD_Scottish_Gaelic-ARCOSG is `gd_arcosg-ud-test.conllu`.
+The current treebank files in the dev branch of UD_Scottish_Gaelic-ARCOSG are `gd_arcosg-ud-train.conllu`, `gd_arcosg-ud-dev.conllu` and `gd_arcosg-ud-test.conllu`.

-It contains approximately 20000 tokens and will be divided into test and train treebanks before the next UD release in November.
-There are three others:
+There are four others:
 * `arcosg_unseen.conll` is the main file containing as-yet-unchecked treebanks.
-* `arcosg_long.conll` contains trees that are extremely long (typically about 1000 tokens in length) and hence difficult to parse automatically, tiring to check manually, and difficult to automatically assign to test/dev/train splits.
+* `arcosg_sport.conll` contains football commentary.
 * `arcosg_conversations.conll` contains conversations.
+* `gd_iomasgladh-ud-test.conllu` is a hand-built corpus from 2014 which has been converted to UD.

 This is written up in:
 * Colin Batchelor, 2019.
 Universal dependencies for Scottish Gaelic: syntax, in _Proceedings of CLTW2019 at Machine Translation Summit XVII_, Dublin, August.